 - Motivation incentives are usually based on the assumption that a worker’s level of utilization is determined by his or her own potential, but dependency must be taken into account.

 Hilton stubbornly disagrees with Alex because the costs are rising.

 Once the meeting ends, Alex goes to see Bill in his office and explains the situation.
-Bill calls Hilton, Ethan and Johnny Jons.
-Hilton Smyth asks that Alex to be called to order for the poor results on falling productivity and rising product costs.
+Bill calls Hilton, Ethan, and Johnny Jons.
+Hilton Smyth asks Alex to be called to order for the poor results on falling productivity and rising product costs.
 For Ethan Frost, the plant is profitable and releases cash for the division; for Johnny Jons, Alex’s plant is the only one capable of working miracles.